vinceumo/todo/tutorial.md

 ## Change current list

 We want to be able to change the current list being displayed.
-The current list being displayed is set by `currentListIndex` in our app's data.
+This one is set by `currentListIndex` in our app's data.
 When we click on one of the list items we want to change `currentListIndex` to the index of this one and close the side navigation if open.

-We need as well, to show the user the current list being displayed, to do so, we are adding the class `.is-active` if `currentListIndex === index`
+We need as well, to show the user the current list being displayed, to do so, we are adding the class `.is-active` if `currentListIndex === index`.

 ```html
 <li v-for="(todoList, index) in todoLists"  v-bind:class="{'is-active' : currentListIndex === index}">